mennohellinga/awda/README.md

 This project aims to extract information on AWD's organisational structure from the Iron March database.

-## Getting the data and installing the program
+## Getting the data, installing and running the program

 This software has only been tested on x64 Linux.
 Use on other systems is not recommended.